Louisiana Court Records

 Louisiana does not have any NARA facility.
 Nevertheless, interested persons may visit NARA Archive Facilities to obtain these records.
 The NARA facility in Texas holds records created by federal agencies in Louisiana.
 On arrival, the facility management provides visitors with identification research cards.

 Note, the facility requires visitors to submit a valid ID such as a driver’s license, a school ID, and a photograph.
-Visitors must also complete a short form to document the visit.
+Visitors are typically required to complete a short form to document the visit.
 For further Inquiries, go to the NARA website, or call any of these phone lines: 1–866–272–6272, 212–401–1620, or 1–866–840–1752.

 How Do I Find Inmates Record In Louisiana?